stak-digital/quickmouse/README.md

 Once the application is running, double-tap the hotkey to trigger QuickMouse's interface to show.

 By default, the hotkey is the `Control` button.
-Pressing it twice within one third of a second should be fast enough.
+Pressing it twice within half a second should be fast enough.

 [Click here to learn where the Control key is on a Mac keyboard.](https://www.quora.com/Where-is-the-control-key-on-a-Mac/answer/Trevor-Zylstra-1)